liang-zhengyang/liang-zhengyang.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Beijing, Beijing University of Posts and Telecommunications, 2024 (expected)
+* B.S. in Beijing, Beijing University of Posts and Telecommunications, 2024
   - Major: Computer science and technology

 Work experience